sb926/Badlands-doc/README.md

 ## Getting the source code

-The code is available on github: <a href='https://github.com/badlands-model/Badlands'>here<a/>
+The source code is available on github: <a href='https://github.com/badlands-model/Badlands'>here<a/>

+## Read the doc!

+Installation of the code requires several dependencies and it is more than encouraged to go through the manual at first.